• Skip to main content

 In the morning, it’s time to head to Hoi An.

-You will either need to get the train to Da Nang (leaving at 08:56) and then the local bus to Hoi An (the local yellow bus costs 20,000 VND (US$0.80)) or you can find a direct tourist bus.
-Book tickets in advance here.
+You will either need to get the train to Da Nang (leaving at 08:45) and then the local bus to Hoi An (the local yellow bus costs about 20,000 VND (US$0.80)) or you can find a direct tourist bus.
+Book train tickets or check bus options here.

 Hoi An is a magical city and one of the most beautiful spots in Vietnam.
 It was a trading port from the 15th century to the 19th century and the architecture and layout from that period has been well-preserved.